MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 674 - Epilogue 4 - Manaphy - Hero and Partner’s sadness that Manaphy has left.md

   * * * *

-*If the player chooses "This is for the best...":*
+*If the player chooses " This is for the best...":*

   * `Partner Normal`